Connect to a SQL Server big data cluster with Azure Data Studio

 In Connection type, select Microsoft SQL Server.

-Enter a SQL login User name and Password.
+If you're using SQL Login, enter your SQL login User name and Password.

 Change the target Database name to one of your relational databases.